 Nephrectomy is done only if infarction is total (in certain cases) or if the underlying disorder warrants it.

-Last full review/revision April 2008 by Seyed-Ali Sadjadi, MD
+Last full review/revision April 2014 by Zhiwei Zhang, MD